sst/guide/_examples/how-to-use-pub-sub-in-your-serverless-app.md

 });
 ```

-Our [API](https://docs.serverless-stack.com/constructs/api) simply has one endpoint (/order).
+Our [API](https://docs.serverless-stack.com/constructs/api) simply has one endpoint (`/order`).
 When we make a `POST` request to this endpoint the Lambda function called `main` in `src/order.js` will get invoked.

-We also pass in the arn of our SNS topic to our API as an environment variable called `topicArn`.
+We'll also pass in [the arn]({ link _chapters/what-is-an-arn.md %}) of our SNS topic to our API as an environment variable called `topicArn`.
 And we allow our API to publish to the topic we just created.

 ## Adding function code